zenodeapp/genesis-ethermint/proposals/README.md

 tgenesisd tx gov submit-proposal community-pool-spend genesis-validator-gift-proposal.json
 ```

-## plan-cronos.sh
+## plan-crypto.sh

 For testing purposes only.
-A script that makes it easier to send out the 'plan_cronos' upgrade proposal and vote 'yes' on it.
+A script that makes it easier to send out the 'plan_crypto' upgrade proposal and vote 'yes' on it.

 ```
-sh proposals/plan-cronos.sh <key_alias> <upgrade_height> [next_proposal_id]
+sh proposals/plan-crypto.sh <key_alias> <upgrade_height> [next_proposal_id]
 ```

 > _next_proposal_id_ is optional but should point towards the upgrade proposal to vote yes on (default: 1)